I never set out to be a Christian author, speaker, or website owner.

 In Case You Missed It

-Equipping Godly Women is passionate about helping you seek God’s will for your life.
+Equipping Godly Women is passionate about helping you discover “What is God’s will for my life?”
 Check out these related blog posts for even more practical ways to find, hear, and follow God’s will.

 How Do I Hear God’s Voice Clearly?